top of page

 It’s understandable that we “ordinary” Americans feel as powerless as David as we face the Goliath of special interest groups and national party affiliation, but there is strength in even relatively small numbers.
 Just consider the extraordinary power of special interest groups.
 They have enormous influence in Washington and exert unparalleled control over our leaders.

-The American Israel Public Affairs Committee (AIPAC) is one of the most influential lobbying groups in Washington – and has had tremendous sway over our foreign policy, to say the least – but has just over 100,000 paying members.
+The American Israel Public Affairs Committee (AIPAC) is one of the most influential lobbying groups in Washington – and has had tremendous sway over our foreign policy, to say the least – but says it has just 6 million members nationwide.
 The National Education Association (NEA), one of the top influencers in the Democratic Party, has only 3 million members, but its efforts consistently obstruct a ton of educational proposals.
-The National Rifle Association (NRA) – still the undisputed master of the Republican Party – has only 5 million members but blocks just about everything regarding gun control.
+The National Rifle Association (NRA) – still the undisputed master of the Republican Party – has less than 5 million members but blocks just about everything regarding gun control.

-Hey, “ordinary” Americans, don’t forget that there are over 262 million adults in the United States.
-AIPAC’s members are only 0.04 percent of the entire adult population.
-NEA members are only 1 percent and the NRA’s members are only 2 percent.
+Hey, “ordinary” Americans, don’t forget that there are 267 million adults in the United States.
+AIPAC’s members are only 2.2 percent of the entire adult population.
+NEA members are only 1.1 percent and the NRA’s members are only 1.9 percent.

 We're not completely delusional.
 We fully recognize the uphill battle we face.
 Without question, our current political system is designed to be an impenetrable fortress, purposefully constructed to protect the two-party system in every way.
 The Electoral College, ballot access and debate rules, and endless other hurdles combine to make the playing field extraordinarily inequitable for new players.